The Shark Blog

 beyond.
 Options like the split crease

-register decent numbers behind that solid Blues defense.
+and should register decent numbers behind that solid Blues defense.
 In a points-based league, these two would

 slide to late in the draft.
 This